 - Let others know what is needed.
 Chances are, you have a support network that is willing and ready to help in any way necessary.
 Vocalize your needs, whether it be for food, transportation assistance, or simply a shoulder to cry on.

 - Understand your own version of grief.
 Grief does not look the same to everyone.
 You may be fully functional and feel guilty for having the ability to get through each day.
 Your mind will process grief in a way that’s best for you.
-Senior Wellness Through the Spouse-Loss Journey is an online wellness course for seniors that may help you understand the process.
+Website Ageing Wellness is an online resource for seniors that may help you understand the process.

 - Don’t neglect your hygiene, diet, and fitness routine.
 Although taking care of yourself won’t get your loved one back or fill the hole left behind, by keeping your body and mind strong, you will be in a better position to handle the emotions associated with grief.
 Get plenty of sleep, eat at least three healthy meals each day, and make a point to participate in any physical activities that you would normally partake with or without your partner.